 e-Commerce has become the centerpiece for hundreds of thousands of companies worldwide looking to connect with clientele and sell their products efficiently.
 The success of e-commerce businesses spurs from a merchant’s ability to make the shopping experience fast, convenient, and enjoyable for the customer.

 These businesses are always looking for new and innovative ways to differentiate themselves in a very competitive market.
 The act of finding trends and advanced tech that will propel an e-commerce vendor beyond the competition is more prevalent than ever.
-Read on to find out some of the ways in which technology is changing the future of B2B and B2C online retailing.
+Read on to find out some of the ways in which technology is changing the future of e-commerce.

 #1.
 Better Market Research and Forecasting

 Artificial intelligence (A.I.) has allowed for countless advancements in demographic and forecast-based research methods to help companies sell to their customer base more efficiently.
 Accurate predictions of total sales over a given month or quarter can give a business insight into how to manage inventory, cut costs, and streamline the overall business process.
 As of now, 20% of all A.I. investments go toward making online retailing more efficient.